Co-Located Human-Human Interaction Analysis using Nonverbal Cues: A Survey

-Physical appearance includes height, body shape, skin / hair color, clothes, and make up of a person.
+This includes height, body shape, skin/hair color, clothes, and make-up of a person.
 It was addressed in terms of physical attractiveness, sympathy, and appreciation in~\cite{Nguyen2014}.
-On the other hand, appearance of a person and contextual objects are explored to distinguish different social relations in~\cite{Liu_2019_CVPR}.
+Besides, the appearance of a person and contextual objects are explored to distinguish different social relations in~\cite{Liu_2019_CVPR}.
 By the time deep learning methods (especially CNNs) have been used in the context of this paper, physical appearance is (implicitly) being considered more, by performing feature learning from RGB images.
 One corresponding implementation can be seen in~\cite{ZhangRadke2020}.

-\section{Sensors}
+\subsection{Sensors}

 Sensors and their arrangement determine the way automatic interaction analysis is performed.
-In particular, the cues that can be detected depend on the sensors being used for data acquisition and, correspondingly, the robustness of cue detection changes significantly with the modalities and sensors used.
-For what concerns vocal behavior, the most frequent sensors are microphones of different types: close-talk microphones (CTM), headset microphones (HSM), tabletop microphones (TTM), lapel microphones (LAM), microphone arrays (ARM), omnidirectional microphones (ODM), four-channel cardioid microphones (FCM) and other distantly placed microphones such as single-channel far-field microphone (FFM).
-In the case of body activity, eye gaze, VFOA, facial expressions, proximity and the physical appearance of the participants, the main sensors are cameras.
-Depending on setting and scenario, the literature shows the use of close-up cameras (CUC), Red Green Blue Depth cameras (RGBD), web cameras (WC), 360 degree cameras (C360), frame-synchronized cameras (FSC), digital movie cameras (DMC), top-view cameras (TVC), wearable cameras (WCM), narrative cameras (NC), pan and tilt zoom cameras (PTZ), far-field cameras (FFC) or a combination of them.
-CUC have been used mostly in meeting environments, e.g., in~\cite{Muller2019,Beyan2019TMM} for soft skills analysis and in~\cite{Othman2019} for social group performance analysis, while TVC have been utilized in proximity analysis, e.g., in~\cite{Veenstra2011}.
+In particular, the cues that can be detected depend on the sensors being used for data acquisition, and correspondingly, the robustness of cue detection changes significantly with the modalities and sensors used.
+For what concerns vocal behavior, the most frequent sensors are microphones of different types: close-talk (CTM), headset (HSM), tabletop (TTM), lapel (LAM), microphone arrays (ARM), omnidirectional (ODM), four-channel cardioid (FCM) and other distantly placed microphones such as single-channel far-field (FFM).
+In the case of body activity, eye gaze, VFOA, facial expressions, proximity, and the physical appearance of the participants, the main sensors are cameras.
+Depending on the setting and scenario, the literature shows the use of cameras: close-up (CUC), Red Green Blue Depth (RGBD), web (WC), 360 degrees (C360), frame-synchronized (FSC), digital movie (DMC), top-view (TVC), wearable (WCM), narrative (NC), pan and tilt zoom (PTZ), far-field (FFC) or a combination of them.
+CUC has been used mostly in meeting environments, for instance, in~\cite{Muller2019,Beyan2019TMM} for soft skills analysis and in~\cite{Othman2019} for social group performance analysis whereas TVC has been utilized in proximity analysis such as in~\cite{Veenstra2011}.